cfpb-sandbox/design-system/docs/components/tables.md

     variation_group_name: Variations
   - variation_group_name: Responsive tables
     variation_group_description: >-
+      Responsive tables fall into two main types: stacked and scrolling.

       Tables are **not** responsive unless you add one of the small screen classes detailed below.

-      Also, the `data-label` attribute must be used to label each entry in a `table` for small screen responsive views.
-Always include the `data-label` attribute for each cell.
+      Also, the `data-label` attribute must be used to label each cell in a `table` for small screen responsive views.
     variations:
-      - variation_name: Responsive stacked table
+      - variation_name: Stacked table
         variation_description: >
           To stack table information on smaller screens and make the information legible, use the `.o-table__stack-on-small` class.